HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

   - If status is `rejected` , it could be among these many reasons- hash chaining is tampered / invalid signature / fields are not in a required format .
 User should upload the valid file.
   - If status is `failed`,user should reach out to MHS support through IT operations
   - If status is `completed`, file is validated and consumed successfully

+## My HCLSoftware vs FlexNet on Kubernetes
+The use cases for My HCLSoftware in Kubernetes deployments are very similar to those for FlexNet.
+The HCL DX License Manager container has been extended to integrate with MyHCL Software in a similar way to the existing integration with FlexNet.
+This integration ensures proper entitlement validation and usage reporting.

+**Entitlement Validation**: Periodically check whether the entitlement is still valid (typically valid for 12 months).
+The same grace period is also allowed, during which time reminders to renew the entitlelment before it expires will be posted in the container log.

+**User Session Reporting**: Periodically send user session reports to My HCLSoftware, allowing customers and HCL to monitor consumption is aligned within the allocated entitlement tier.
+These reports help assess if a change to a different usage tier is required based on the number of user sessions consumed.

 **INCLUDE SCREENSHOTS AND INSTRUCTIONS TO VIEW USERSESSION COUNT IN THE UI**